 DBS District Offices

-Nominations are to be mailed to the Florida Council of the Blind's Awards Committee Chairperson.
+Nominations are to be emailed or mailed to the Florida Council of the Blind's Awards Committee Chairperson.
 The chair will give copies to the other two members.

-All Award nominations must be received by the awards chairperson no later than February 28 of each year!
+All Award nominations must be received by the awards chairperson no later than the deadline determined by the committee.

 R. HENRY P. JOHNSON AWARD